-ConductorBorn in Leningrad.
-Began his music training as a violinist at the Leningrad Conservatoire School for Gifted Children.
-Moved to the USA with his family in 1989 and went on to earn a bachelor?s degree in violin performance with Josef Gingold at the Indiana University School of Music.
-He returned to St Petersburg for post-graduate studies in conducting with Ilya Musin and Mariss Jansons at the St Petersburg State Conservatoire.
-In the summers of 2000 and 2001, he was a fellow at the Aspen Music Festival’s American Academy of Conducting where he studied with David Zinman.
+Born in Leningrad.
+He began his music studies as a violinist at the School of the Leningrad State Conservatory.
+He and his family emigrated to the USA in 1989 where he studied for a bachelor’s degree under Josef Gingold at the Indiana University School of Music.
+He later returned to St Petersburg where he studied at the opera and symphony conducting department of the St.Petersburg State Rimsky-Korsakov Conservatory (class of Professor Ilya Musin and Mariss Jansons).
+In the summer of 2000 and 2001 he trained at the Aspen Music Festival’s American Academy of Conducting under David Zinman and Jorma Panula.

-In July 2003, he made his Metropolitan Opera debut with Rimsky-Korsakov?s The Legend of the Invisible City of Kitezh and the Maiden Fevronia and his Covent Garden debut with Le Sacre du printemps and Les Noces.
+In July 2003 with the Mariinsky Theatre Orchestra, Mikhail Agrest made his Metropolitan Opera debut with Rimsky-Korsakov’s opera «The Legend of the Invisible City of Kitezh and Maiden Fevronia» and his debut at the Royal Opera House, Covent Garden, with the ballets «Le Sacre du printemps» and «Les Noces».

 In 2005 and 2006 he collaborated with London’s Royal Ballet, conducting «Romeo and Juliet», «Le Sacre du printemps» and «L’Histoire du soldat».

 In 2005 he appeared with Leipzig’s Gewandhaus Orchestra and the City of Birmingham Symphony Orchestra.
 The same year took place his debuts with the Stockholm Philharmonic Orchestra, the Orchestre de la Suisse Romande in Geneva (Switzerland) and the Indianapolis Symphony Orchestra (USA).

 In October 2006 English National Opera premiered a new production of Janáček’s opera Jenůfa under Mikhail Agrest (production by David Alden).